MCStatusBot/logger/README.md

 const logger = require('mcstatusbot-logger');

-logger.sucess("you are now using logger by 404invalid-user@mcstatusbot.site");
+logger.success("you are now using logger by@mcstatusbot.site");
-logger.info("you are now using logger by 404invalid-user@mcstatusbot.site");
+logger.info("you are now using logger by mcstatusbot.site");
 ```